-Discovery II focuses on the education of the whole child through a core curriculum of English-language arts, mathematics, science, and history-social science including a complementary curriculum of performing arts, physical education, technology, and life skills education.
-California State Standards are used as the foundation to build curriculum and guide instruction.
-The Discovery II curriculum addresses the developmental needs of a diverse population.
-Students are encouraged to be active in the community through various community service projects.
-See Attachment 10:Sample Curriculum.
+Discovery Charter School focuses on the education of the whole child through a core curriculum of Englishlanguage arts, mathematics, science, and history-social science including a complementary curriculum of performing arts, physical education, technology, and life skills education.
+Discovery has made significant strides in adopting the Common Core State Standards and will be fully compliant by the 2014-2015 school year.
+In addition, the Next Generation Science Standards and the ELA Common Core State Standards for History and Science are used to guide instruction in our STEP curriculum.
+See Attachment 10: Sample Curriculum.